spectrocloud/librarium/content/docs/01-introduction/05-palette-modes.md

 # How to Access Each Mode?

-You can quickly toggle between App Mode and Cluster Mode by navigating to the **User** menu at top right and selecting the mode you want.
+You can quickly toggle between App Mode and Cluster Mode by navigating to the **User** Menu at top right and selecting the mode you want.

 # App Mode or Cluster Mode?